Rebel Yell (song)

-"Rebel Yell" is a song by English-American rock musician Billy Idol.
-It is the title track of his 1983 album of the same name, and was released as the album's lead single in October 1983.
-Although it charted outside the UK Top 40, a 1985 re-issue peaked at no. 6, and it reached no. 46 in the US.
+"Rebel Yell" is a song by the English rock musician Billy Idol.
+It is the title track of his second studio album Rebel Yell (1983), and was released as the album's lead single in January 1984 by Chrysalis Records.
+Initially, it only reached No. 62 in the UK and No. 46 in the US upon its release.
+However, a 1985 re-issue proved to be a big hit, peaking at no. 6 in the UK.
 The song received wide critical acclaim and in 2009 was named the 79th best hard rock song of all time by VH1 based on a public vote.

 Composition and lyrics

 At a televised performance of VH1 Storytellers, Idol said that he had attended an event where Mick Jagger, Keith Richards, and Ronnie Wood of The Rolling Stones were taking swigs from a bottle of "Rebel Yell" bourbon whiskey.
 He was not familiar with the brand, but he liked the name and decided to write the song.

 The song was co-written by guitarist Steve Stevens.
 The instrumental introduction, which sounds like a combination of electric guitar and electronic keyboard, is performed by Stevens on guitar alone, who intended it to sound this way.
 Stevens states that he was inspired by acoustic guitarist Leo Kottke's style.